 While some Canadians earning less than a certain threshold love getting their GST/HST rebates, chances are they won’t be able to claim that when they’re in a common-law relationship.
 Again, that’s because the CRA combines your incomes to see if you meet the definition of a low-income family.

 It might be tempting to say you aren’t living in a common-law relationship to keep that GST/HST rebate or some other credit, but you’d be on the wrong side of the law if you did.
 It’s illegal to lie on your tax return.
 That includes pretending you aren’t in a common-law relationship.

 What Happens if You and Your Common-Law Partner Separate?

 For example, if you break up and file your taxes a week later, you’re still considered to be in a common-law relationship.
 In the eyes of the CRA, you are only formally separated if you and your common-law partner have been separated for a minimum of 90 days.

 You also need to notify the CRA at the end of your 90-day separation and pay back any benefits you received during that three-month period.

 File Your Taxes Online with FastnEasyTax.com

 If you’re in a common-law relationship and want to find out how your relationship can impact your tax returns, the personal income tax experts at FastnEasyTax.com can help.

-Since 2011, tens of thousands of Canadians have used FastnEasyTax.com to file online using our CRA Netfile advanced tax software.
+Since 2011, tens of thousands of Canadians have used FastnEasyTax.com to file online using our CRA Netfile certified tax software.
 It’s the most convenient, fast, and affordable way to file your personal income tax.